rubypinkromance/rubypinkromance.com/src/shorts/lunch-buddies/5-friday.md

 number: 5
 ---

 The morning seemed to drag on forever.
 Meeting after meeting after meeting.
 Ash kept checking the clock, astonished at how slowly time was passing.
-She was restless and distracted and all she could think about was how long she had to wait until lunch.
+She was restless and distracted, and all she could think about was how long she had to wait until lunch.

 Finally, shortly before noon, Tony texted: “On my way!”